salve-org/salve/README.md

 # Installation

-In the Command Line, paste the following: `pip install salve_ipc` (NOT YET WORKING).
+In the Command Line, paste the following: `pip install salve_ipc`

 ## Description